ChenYilong/CYLTabBarController/README.md

 /*!
  * @param tabBarController The tab bar controller containing viewController.
  * @param control Selected UIControl in TabBar.
- * @attention If PlusButton also add an action, then this delegate method will not be invoked when the PlusButton is selected.
  */
 - (void)tabBarController:(UITabBarController *)tabBarController didSelectControl:(UIControl *)control;